 During your first appointment a medical history will be taken.
 This is followed by a discussion of your problem and possible treatments and then, with your agreement, the treatment will be given.
 Where appropriate advice will be given and discussion of follow-up appointments if necessary.

-There are many reasons why people benefit from seeing a Podiatrist:
+There are many reasons why people benefit from seeing a Podiatrist or Foot Health Practitioner:

 Nails often become harder, thicker and possibly brittle too.
 Many people find they no longer have the strength in their hands perhaps following an injury or illness.
 For instance the tremors associated with Parkinson’s make nail cutting tricky.